preckrasno/telegram-channel-subs-monitor/README.md

     - Add the bot to the notification receiver channel or group.
     - Give the bot admin privileges to allow it to send messages.

+### Sentry (Optional):
+- **DSN**: Obtain a DSN (Data Source Name) from your Sentry account.
+This will be used to send error logs and tracking info to Sentry for monitoring the application's health.

 ## Installation